phenotero/phenotero.github.io/data_text2onto.md

 subtitle: Converting your documents into a phenotyping database
 ---

-This tool is for the situtation in which you have created a set of text documents and have used Phenotero to annotate HPO or MONDO entries within the texts.
-In situations like this you might want to perform sophisticated analyses using your data or exchange the ontology references with a third party.
+This tool has been created for the situation when you have created a set of text documents and have used Phenotero to annotate HPO or MONDO entries within the texts.
+Now, you might want to perform sophisticated analyses using your data or exchange the ontology references with a third party.

 Our software _Text2Onto_ extracts ontology terms from all your documents and creates a tab-separated file of the form: